PsiQ/bartiq/docs/concepts/rewriters.md

 The primary purpose of `Instructions` is to track the history of an expression, and the user may only ever interact with these objects via the `history()` method.
 Of these classes, only `Assumption` and `Substitution` require special logic; the others have no methods or attributes implemented.
 We explore `Assumption` and `Substitution` in more detail below.

 !!! note "Why not just an `Enum`?"
     Originally the `Instructions` were implemented as an `Enum`!
 However, because `Assumptions` and `Substitutions` required special logic it was challenging to enforce strict typing across both an `Enum` and other dataclasses.
-Creating an empty class `Instruction` that everything else subclassed from is a cleaner implementation.
+Creating an empty class `Instruction`, with other classes inheriting from it, resulted in a cleaner implementation.

 #### Assumptions